tiagokp97/Coding-Challenge/README.md

 - **React Hook Form** – Form management
 - **Lodash** – Input debounce handling
 - **Redux** – Global state management

+The system employs a Natural Language Understanding (NLU) model to interpret nodes and manage state transitions.
+Since the accuracy of state transitions depends on how well the model understands user inputs, it is recommended to use a high-precision ChatGPT model (e.g., GPT-4 or GPT-4o) for improved consistency in conversations.

+Insight: An optimization approach could be assigning different models to different nodes.
+For example, a node responsible for greetings or farewells could use a simpler model, while more complex decision-making nodes could use a high-precision model.
+This would optimize token processing and reduce costs.
+The system employs a Natural Language Understanding (NLU) model to interpret nodes and manage state transitions.
+Since the accuracy of state transitions depends on how well the model understands user inputs, it is recommended to use a high-precision ChatGPT model (e.g., GPT-4 or GPT-4o) for improved consistency in conversations.

 ## Main Features